mapproxy/mapproxy/doc/mapproxy_util.rst

 ``gridconf-from-ogcapitilematrixset``
 =====================================

-This sub-command outputs in the standard output the ``grids`` section of the :file:`mapproxy.yml` configuration file from the tile matrix sets exposed in a OGC API service that implements OGC API Tiles.
+This sub-command let you output the tile matrix sets exposed in an OGC API service that implements OGC API Tiles in the standard format of the ``grids`` section of the :file:`mapproxy.yml` configuration file.
 Only tilesets that are compatible with grids supported by MapProxy will be exported.

 .. program:: mapproxy-util gridconf-from-ogcapitilematrixset